depositar/ckanext-data-depositario/doc_en/user-guide.rst

 .. image:: /images/invite_user.png

-You can invite an user to your project by his/her email or username in the "Existing User" section.
+You can invite an user to your project by his/her username in the "Existing User" section.
 Or you can invite a new user via email.

 .. _finding_data: